Claude Zdanow

-Claude Zdanow (born Long Island, New York) is an American musician, composer, engineer, and entrepreneur.
-Active in the music industry since 2005, he toured with pop punk band Patent Pending as a bassist in 2006, and is best known for founding the Stadiumred Group in 2007, a marketing agency holding company in New York City.

-The first Stadiumred business was a recording studio company, Stadiumred Studios, that had producers such as Omen and Just Blaze on staff, and was associated with over twenty Grammy Award-winning projects including Steven Mackey’s Dreamhouse (2010 Best Engineered Album, Classical).
-Clients included Eminem, Drake, and Jeremy Carr among others, until Stadiumred Studios ceased operations in 2015.
+Claude Zdanow is an American business executive, musician, composer, engineer, and entrepreneur.
+Active in the music industry since 2005, he toured with pop punk band Patent Pending as a bassist in 2006.
+He founded the Stadiumred Group (StadiumRed Inc.) in 2007.
+The first Stadiumred business was a recording studio company, Stadiumred Studios, home to engineers and producers that included Omen and Just Blaze, and worked on Grammy Award-winning projects, including Steven Mackey’s Dreamhouse (2010 Best Engineered Album, Classical).

-Today, Claude oversees the Stadiumred Group's four operating subsidiaries SevenBlue, Gyrosity Projects, MagicBullet Media & Stadiumred Europe.
-Claude's entrepreneurial efforts have also led him to expand Stadiumred's holdings to include a portfolio of venture startups under the Stadiumred Ventures brand such as LIQS Cocktail Shots, The Audio Hunt, Crosshair Music, Scoremofo and The Marse Group.

-Zdanow is a periodic angel investor, advising and funding companies.
-He has been invited to speak as an industry expert at events such as Winter Music Conference, Organization of American States, Amsterdam Dance Event, and ASCAP I Create Music Expo, and has appeared in media outlets such as Rolling Stone, MarketWatch, Bloomberg TV, and MSN.

-Music career
+Zdanow was CEO of Stadiumred, Inc. from 2007 to 2021, then became president of Integrum Worldwide, in 2022 and its CEO in 2023.
+After a reverse merger between Integrum Worldwide and publicly-traded Reliant Holdings, Inc., in 2024, Reliant named him their CEO on July 31, 2024, Reliant Holdings, Inc rebranded as Onar Holding Corp; it is publicly traded under the ticker "ONAR" on the OTCQB exchange.
+He joined the board of Endexx as of 2024, the board of Chemtech Holdings.
+Zdanow is also a periodic angel investor.

+Career

-1990s-2006: Early years, RockIT Studios
+1990s-2005: early years, RockIT Studios

-Claude Zdanow was born in the United States and raised in Long Island, New York.
+Zdanow was born in the United States and raised in Long Island, New York.
 He began attending Portledge School in 1992, in Locust Valley, New York.
-By his teens he was a songwriter and musician, learning instruments such as bass guitar, piano, as well as audio engineering.
+By his teens, he was a songwriter and musician, learning instruments such as bass guitar, piano, and audio engineering.

-While still attending high school, he founded RockIT Studios at age fifteen.
+While still attending high school, he founded RockIT Studios, at age 15.
 The one-person operation resulted from both his interest in music technology and his involvement with the music scene, as at the time he was writing, producing, and performing with several local bands.
 He constructed the small studio in his parents' basement in Long Island, officially opening in December 2005.
 Through RockIT he ended up working on several major-label projects, and among his clients were Evan and Jaron, The Dear Hunter, Warner Brothers, Maybelline Cosmetics and IMG Media.